bptlab/chimera/README.md

     JEngine/src/main/resources/webapp/WEB-INF/web.xml

-For the tests you may want to adapt also the database_connection in
+For the tests you may want to adapt the database_connection in

     JEngine/src/main/resources/database_connection

-After changing server ips you may want to update the Config.java in the config package.
+After changing server IPs you may want to update the Config.java in the config package.

 ## Deployment